dbrownidau/constitution/new_constitution.md

 ## 9. Executive Committee
 9.1.
 The administration of the Association shall be the responsibility of the Executive Committee

-The Executive Committee shall be comprised of ordinary members who shall be:
+The Executive Committee shall be comprised of:

 9.2.
-President
+The officers of the association

 9.3.
-Vice-President
+The chairpersons for each subcommittee

 9.4.
-Secretary

-9.5.
-Treasurer

-9.6.
-Chairperson of a subcommittee
+A regular member who shall be

 Exectuive Committee members have the power to: